Easy Patriotic Sourdough Bread Recipe (Beginner-Friendly)

 Score and Bake

-- Preheat oven to 450°F (230°C) with Dutch oven inside.
-Transfer dough to parchment.
-Mist surface with water, then dust lightly with rice flour.
+- Preheat the oven to 450°F (230°C) with the Dutch oven inside.
+Transfer the dough to parchment paper, seam-side down.
+Mist the surface with water, then dust lightly with rice flour.

-- Cool on a wire rack for at least 90 minutes before slicing.
+- Cool on a wire rack for 90 minutes before slicing to reveal the red, white, and blue interior!

 Video